guiprav2/kittygpt/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-You should have received [COPYING](a copy) of the GNU General Public License along with this program.
+You should have received [a copy](COPYING) of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

 ---